 Light your candle away from pets, kids, drafts, and anything flammable!
 Never leave a burning candle unattended.

 Be sure to allow enough time to burn your candle so the wax melts all the way across the top layer.
 This allows for an even burn, which helps your candle last longer!
-If you only burn the candle for 20-30 minutes, especially on the first burn, the candle will end up burning straight down with lots of wasted wax left around the inside of the jar (tunneling).
+If you only burn the candle for a few minutes, especially on the first burn, the candle will end up burning straight down with lots of wasted wax left around the inside of the jar (tunneling).

 Do not burn your candle more than ~4 hours at a time.
-If a candle becomes fully liquified it becomes dangerously hot!
+If a candle is fully liquified it becomes dangerously hot!
 Extended burns can also cause the wick to mushroom (excess carbon build-up) which can create black soot.